alexwlchan/alexwlchan.net/src/_posts/2017/2017-11-03-pyconuk-2017-privilege-inclusion.md

 This will help you realise your blind spots --- what privilege are you taking for granted?

 {%
-  slide_image
-  :deck => "privilege_inclusion",
-  :slide => 21,
+  slide_image2
+  filename="slide21.png"
-  :alt => "Listen and learn: how is life harder for people without your privilege?"
+  alt="Listen and learn: how is life harder for people without your privilege?"
 %}

 Step 2: listen to people who have different levels of privilege to you, and learn what makes life hard for them.